joelparkerhenderson/monorepo-vs-polyrepo/README.md

 ### Challenges of monorepo and polyrepo

 My last 2 jobs have been working on developer productivity for 100+ developer organizations.
-One organization uses monorepo, one organizatino uses polyrepo.
+One organization uses monorepo, one organization uses polyrepo.

 Neither really seems to result in less work, or a better experience.
 But I've found that your choice just dictates what type of problems you have to solve.